Harry Potter and the Half-Blood Prince (2009)

 As the first members of the public set foot on the bridge, it began to sway disconcertingly.
 Inevitably dubbed ‘The Wobbly Bridge’, the new structure – though safe to use – was immediately closed down in one of those great British fumbles we’re so proud of.

 It reopened two years later, having been firmly stabilised.
 This is admittedly practical but, honestly, a bit disappointing.
+The bridge crops up again onscreen, not quite so recognisably, providing the elevated walkway of Xandar in Marvel’s Guardians Of The Galaxy.

 Harry Potter location: Harry Potter in the station cafe: Platform 3, Surbiton Station